 After stirring the grounds and the water together, let coffee brew for 5 minutes!
 Pour into your favorite coffee mug and enjoy!

-There are many different ways to prepare a perfect cup of coffee for yourself in the morning!
+There are many different brew methods to prepare a perfect cup of coffee for yourself in the morning!

 Machine Drip Coffee- Good ole Mr.Coffee to the rescue.
 There is absolutely nothing wrong with using a machine drip coffee maker.
 It is all about convenience, personal preference, and if you get the ratio of grounds to water just right you’ll have one amazing cup of coffee!